VincentPT/spy/README.md

 ## Known Issues
-1. Passing incompatible arguments with spy lib to the spy client. this is cause of wrong calling convention is lead to crash issues in the host application.
+1. Passing incompatible arguments with spy lib to the spy client. this is cause of wrong calling convention will lead to crash issues in the host application.

 In order to avoid that, follow bellow rules.